 Creating a shadow copy of the volume and copying locked files

-During the execution of the task, the log will show you that the program first creates a temporary shadow copy of drive C, then copies the files from the shadow copy, and deletes the previously created shadow copy after the task is done.
-An example of the task execution log is shown below.
+During the execution of the backup job, the log will show you that the program first creates a temporary shadow copy of drive C, then copies the files from the shadow copy, and deletes the previously created shadow copy after the job is done.
+An example of the job execution log is shown below.

 You can download and try out the demo version of Exiland Backup Professional on the download page.